Robert Sroufe: Awards

-The Aspen Institute Business & Society Program awarded him with the 2017 Ideas Worth Teaching Award for his course Sustainability Tools and Processes for New Initiatives, and he was also a finalist for the Aspen Institute's Faculty Pioneer Award.
+The Aspen Institute Business & Society Program awarded him the Ideas Worth Teaching Award for his course Sustainability Tools and Processes for New Initiatives.
+He received the Academy of Management Organizations & Natural Environment (ONE) Division Inaugural Teaching Award and the Wickham Skinner Teaching Innovative Award from the Production and Operations Management Production Society (POMS).
+He was a finalist for the Aspen Institute's Faculty Pioneer Award.
 The Decision Sciences Institute awarded him with the Instructional Innovation Award for his Sustainability Tools and Processes for New Initiatives course.
 Dr. Sroufe was awarded the University Creative Teaching Award by Duquesne University.
 As the curriculum lead for the MBA-Sustainable Business Practices program, he was part of the faculty that awarded the Page Prize for Best U.S. Environmental Curriculum.
-Under the direction of Dr. Robert Sroufe, Duquesne University's MBA-Sustainable Business Practices program was ranked as the #1 Better World MBA program in the United States and #4 program in the world by Corporate Knights Magazine in 2020.
+Under the direction of Dr. Robert Sroufe, Duquesne University's MBA-Sustainable Business Practices program was ranked as the #1 Better World MBA program in the United States and #4 program in the world by Corporate Knights Magazine.
 His work has been featured in a number of journals, including the Journal of Operations Management, the Production and Operations Management Society, the European Journal of Operations Research, the Journal of Supply Chain Management, International Journal of Production Research, the Production and Inventory Management Journal, Greener Management International, and Business Strategy and the Environment.
-His book Integrated Management: How Sustainability Creates Value for Any Business was awarded the 2020 Responsible Research in Business and Management, co-sponsored by the International Association for Chinese Management Research and the Community for Responsible Research in Business and Management.
-This book is used as the basis for curriculum in the top-ranked Duquesne University Duquesne University MBA-Sustainable Business Practices program.
-His book Developing Sustainable Supply Chains: Management Insights, Issues, and Tools, co-authored by Steven A. Melnyk, was awarded the Best Book Award from the Academy of Management Organizations and the Environment Division and included in the Sustainable Brands Top Sustainability Books Collection.
+His book Integrated Management: How Sustainability Creates Value for Any Business was released with strong global sales of both the first edition and second edition while also awarded the Responsible Research in Business and Management, co-sponsored by the International Association for Chinese Management Research and the Community for Responsible Research in Business and Management.
+This book is used as the basis for curriculum in the top-ranked MBA Sustainability programs in the U. His book Developing Sustainable Supply Chains: Management Insights, Issues, and Tools, co-authored by Steven A. Melnyk, was awarded the Best Book Award from the Academy of Management Organizations and the Environment Division and included in the Sustainable Brands Top Sustainability Books Collection.
+The supply chain books have evolved into their third edition as Strategic Sustainable Supply Chain Management (S3CM) books for practitioners and academic programs.

 Education and career

 He earned his Ph.D. in Operations as well as a dual M.B.A. in Materials and Logistics Management, along with Procurement from Michigan State University.
 He began his teaching career during his time at Michigan State University.

+He is currently at Chatham University.
 Before starting the MBA-Sustainable Business Practices program at Duquesne University, he was an assistant professor at Boston College focused on operations management.
-He has also held professional positions with the Department of Defense, the National Pollution Prevention Center, and has been a contracted consultant for a variety of firms.
+He has also held professional positions with the Department of Defense, the National Pollution Prevention Center, and is involved in advising and consulting for a variety of firms and is a keynote speaker.